Signed in as:

 548 Puddintown Rd, State College, PA 16801

-We currently do not have a physical address, and we do not ship plants.
+We currently do not have a physical location, and we do not ship plants.

 Native plants provide vital habitat and food for our native wildlife.
 Growing native plants helps to conserve our wildlife and insects by increasing their population and distribution.